LucidHacker9999/LucidHacker9999/README.md

-### Hi there 👋, my name is Arturs
+### Hi there 👋, my name is Lucid
 #### I am GitHub Readme Generator's creator
 ![I am GitHub Readme Generator's creator]

-I made this project just for fun, its a Multitool.
+I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: Py/ JS / HTML
+Skills: VUE JS / REACT / JS / HTML / CSS

+- 🔭 I’m currently working on this page.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/https://github.com/LucidHacker9999)